eficode-academy/oidc-oauth2-katas/setting-up-keycloak.md

 Enter username, email, first and last name.
 Also, check the `Email Verified` toggle:

+> Note the example user email domain `example.com` - please do the same as we will use this later for verification.

 > ![KeyCloak specify user data](images/keycloak-add-user2-anno.png)

 When done configuring the user, click `Save`.